OWASP/owasp-mastg/Document/0x08-Testing-Tools.md

 ### Android

+- OVAA: An Android app that aggregates all the platform's known and popular security vulnerabilities <https://github.com/oversecured/ovaa>
 - Crackmes: A set of apps to test your Android application hacking skills - <https://github.com/OWASP/owasp-mstg/tree/master/Crackmes>
 - AndroGoat: An open source vulnerable/insecure app using Kotlin.
 This app has a wide range of vulnerabilities related to certificate pinning, custom URL schemes, Android Network Security Configuration, WebViews, root detection and over 20 other vulnerabilities - <https://github.com/satishpatnayak/AndroGoat>
 - DVHMA: A hybrid mobile app (for Android) that intentionally contains vulnerabilities - <https://github.com/logicalhacking/DVHMA>